gregorio-project/hyphen-la/patterns/generation/README.md

 → *vi-vo, vī-vō, ui-uo, uī-uō*; `jūs-tus` → *jus-tus, jūs-tus, jūs-tŭs, ius-tus, iūs-tus, iūs-tŭs*; `cæ-lum` → *cæ-lum, cǣ-lum, cæ-lŭm, cǣ-lŭm, cae-lum, ca͞e-lum, cae-lŭm, ca͞e-lŭm*.
 It is crucial to do this after the hyphenation.

-5. Handle special cases like homographs (still in preparation).
+The script also removes incompatible hyphenation points in homographs.

-6. Create patterns using *patgen*.
+5. Create patterns using *patgen*.
 The shell script `generate-patgen-input.sh` generates a list of hyphenated words as needed by *patgen* by means of the word list and the scripts mentioned above.

-7. Check the patterns using test files in the [tests/nonliturgical](../../tests/nonliturgical) directory.
+6. Check the patterns using test files in the [tests/nonliturgical](../../tests/nonliturgical) directory.
 Every error can be corrected by putting the erroneously hyphenated word in the input list.